Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/Benchmark/README.md

 I have only amateur skill in electronics and these comments are just based on schematics.
 They do not constitute an opinion on who made the best design (and I don't give a shit of that anymore to be honest).
 I have tested both (I made several of them over years), **they work perfectly, and exactly as the original Game Boy Camera**, according to my demanding user experience.
 The only difference for the user is the license associated to each project.
 Both were designed with passion (maybe a little bit too much) and the same motivation to fill a gap in the modding community.

-## Alternative componennts placement for the 2BitWizard project
+## Alternative components placement for the 2BitWizard project

 ![](/Images/Component_placement_alternative.png)